rubyistokei/rubyistokei.github.io/README.md

 # Rubyistokei

-Introduce your ruby heroes with the clock!
+Introduce your Ruby heroes with the clock!

 ## What is this?

-Rubyistokei is a web application to show a clock of rubyists, by rubyists, for rubyists.
-You can introduce your ruby heroes to the world with the clock.
+Rubyistokei is a web application to show a clock of Rubyists, by Rubyists, for Rubyists.
+You can introduce your Ruby heroes to the world with the clock.
 "Tokei" (時計) means "clock" in Japanese.

-Rubyistokei shows rubyists every minute.
-We want to help rubyists to know rubyists each other by sight.
+Rubyistokei shows Rubyists every minute.
+We want to help Rubyists to know Rubyists each other by sight.
 Rubyistokei will be displayed during RubyKaigi 2013 in the venue.

-So, we kindly ask you to add your ruby heroes to this project.
+So, we kindly ask you to add your Ruby heroes to this project.
 Instruction follows.

-## How to add a ruby hero?
+## How to add a Ruby hero?

-1. Obtain permissions from both of the rubyist and the photographer (if you are not of them).
+1. Obtain permissions from both of the Rubyist and the photographer (if you are not of them).
-2. Create metadata for the rubyist under [data directory](https://github.com/darashi/rubyistokei/tree/master/data).
+2. Create metadata for the Rubyist under [data directory](https://github.com/darashi/rubyistokei/tree/master/data).
 3. Send pull request.

 ## Hits